Chirag-ahir/SFC-Preparation/README.md

 What is pricebook?<br>
 A price book is a list of products and their prices for a specific segment of customers or market.

+What is Lead conversion field mapping?<br>
+Lead Conversion Field Mapping feature allows you to map custom fields from lead to (ACO) Account, Contact and Opportunity so that no data loss will be occurs.
+You can find button for “Map Lead Fields” under Field & Relationships section on Lead object.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>